hr-rfp55-venusaur/CulturePunk/README.md

 ### Chat & Auction
 Chat and Auction section uses React Hooks and React Context to allow logged-in users to chat real-time and join the live auction.
-The UI designed is implemented using Material UI.
+The UI design is implemented using Material UI.
 Live chat content and auction information are stored and retrieved using Google Firebase real-time database to ensure data persistence.

 * Users can input chat content along with Emoji into the Live Chat section.
 * Live auction system has CRUD functionalities and is displayed in a sorted descending order based on the bidding price.